Are N95 masks safe for children? - NewsBreak

 Are N95 masks safe for children?

-PORTLAND, Ore. ( KOIN ) — As COVID-19 impacts kids, you may be searching for a mask that’s right for your child.
+PORTLAND, OR ( KOIN ) — As COVID-19 impacts kids, you may be searching for a mask that’s right for your child.
 But are the higher grade N95 masks safe for children?

 Amid the omicron surge, Oregon Health Authority officials and other health leaders have urged residents to upgrade from cloth masks to N95, KN95, K594, or other NIOSH-Approved respirators for the best protection against the highly transmissible variant.

-But for parents with young kids, the guidance on N95s can still be murky.Omicron surge causes nationwide ‘sickout’
+But for parents with young kids, the guidance on N95s can still be murky.How to get free at-home COVID tests under new government program

 According to the current mask guidelines from the Centers for Disease Control and Prevention, N95 masks have not been widely tested on kids, and are not recommended for children under 2 years old.